dgdimick/ARC-210-DCS-Display/Firmware/Tests/README.md

-# Button Board Project
+# Button Board Project Tests

-This repository contains the code for an ARC-210 project that uses a 4x4 button matrix.
+This directory contains test code for the ARC-210 project that uses a 4x4 button matrix.

 ---